Jie Deng, PhD, RN, OCN, FAAN

 - Previous Coordinator, Lymphedema Management, Oncology Nursing Society

-Deng, J., Murphy, B.A., Dietrich, M.S., Bartow, C., Adcock, D., & Moore, A.J.
-(In Press) Manual lymph drainage on lymphedema and dysphagia in head and neck cancer patients: A case series.
-Journal of Lymphoedema.
+Deng, J., Murphy, B.A., Dietrich, M.S., Bartow, C., Adcock, D., & Moore, A.J. (in press).
+Effects of manual lymph drainage on lymphoedema and dysphagia in head and neck cancer: a case series.
+Wounds International.

 Deng, J., Sinard, R.J., & Murphy, B.A.
 Patient experience of head and neck lymphedema therapy: A qualitative study.
 (2019).
 Supportive Care in Cancer, 27(5):1811-1823. doi: 10.1007/s00520-018-4428-2